-This post will break down eCommerce customer retention and show you how to develop a robust strategy that delivers actual results.
+In this post, we’ll break down eCommerce customer retention and show you how to develop a robust strategy that delivers real results.

 Ready to get started?
 Let’s get to it!